EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

 > If other people are forwarding ports to the same VM, you may need to modify your local port to an alternative.
 Change `8888:8888` to `8888:8889` for example.
 You should change the `http` links
 > as well to `localhost:8889` in this case.

-When docker images are build, they have a `CMD` directive that tells them what to run when starting up.
+When docker images are built, they have a `CMD` directive that tells them what to run when starting up.
 Sometimes an image we're using may not run the command we want, or we might need to modify the command for development purposes.
 The `terminal` section allows us specify the command, in this case `/devspace_start_jupyter.sh` which is